aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-pages-to-tiff-image/_index.md

 ## Convert All Pages to One TIFF Image

-To convert all pages in a PDF file to a single TIFF image:
+Aspose.PDF for .NET explain how to convert all pages in a PDF file to a single TIFF image:

 1. Create an object of the Document class.
 1. Call the Process method to convert the document.